phungrk/welcome/README.md

 ## Some coding rules:

 1. Add `@charset "utf-8";` at the first of file.
-(To avoid mojibake error with Japanese when compile files on Windows environment )
+(To avoid mojibake error with Japanese when compile files on Windows environment ).
+You can use [file template](https://github.com/riv-dev/Visual-Studio-Code/wiki/file-template) to so this problem automatically when add new file.
 2. Use `min-width` instead of `max-width` as breakpoint.
 3. Use `em` for line-height.
 4. Use `px`, don't use `%, rem, ...` for font-size